-- The case was an invasive cancer diagnosed from 2001 through 2012.
-Cases diagnosed in 2013 do not have adequate follow-up time to be included in the survival analysis. - Data from the central cancer registry met United States Cancer Statistics (USCS) publication criteria for all years 2001 through 2012. - The central cancer registry conducted linkage with the National Death Index and/or active patient followup for all years 2001 through 2012. - The age of the case was known and was 0 through 99 years. - The sex of the case was known. - The case was not identified solely on the basis of a death certificate or autopsy.
+- The case was an invasive cancer diagnosed from 2001 through 2014.
+Cases diagnosed in 2015 do not have adequate follow-up time to be included in the analysis. - The age of the case was known and was 0 through 99 years. - The sex of the case was known. - The case was not identified solely on the basis of a death certificate or autopsy.